MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies-users-and-groups.md

 #### Assign a policy to a group of users

-Use the Grant-Cs<PolicyType> cmdlet to assign a policy to a group.
+Use the appropriate Grant cmdlet to assign a policy to a group.
 You can specify a group by using the object ID, SIP address, or email address.

 In this example, we assign a Teams meeting policy named Retail Managers Meeting Policy to a group with an assignment ranking of 1.